adrybakov/rad-tools/docs/source/user-guide/scripts/rad-make-template.rst

     :language: text

-For further usage of the template it is necessary to check if the groups are assigned correctly and regroup if necessary.
+For further usage of the template it is necessary to check if the bounds are grouped correctly and regroup if necessary.
+By default the bonds are grouped by distance.

 Check the :ref:`rad-make-template_arguments` section for more sorting options.